Karnakarj/quoteapi/README.md

 ## 🎯 Objective
 This project implements a RESTful API that returns a random inspirational quote.
 It includes IP-based rate limiting to ensure fair usage — each client IP can make only 5 requests per minute.
-After the limit is exceeded, the API responds with HTTP 429 {"error": "Rate limit exceeded.
-Try again in X seconds."}.
+After the limit is exceeded, the API responds with HTTP 429 Too Many Requests.

 ---